Trump says FBI searched estate in major escalation of probe - NewsBreak

 Associated Press writers Zeke Miller, Meg Kinnard, Michelle L. Price and Will Weissert contributed to this report.

-The post Trump says FBI searched estate in major escalation of probe appeared first on KION546 .
+The post Trump says FBI searched estate in major escalation of probe appeared first on News Channel 3-12 .